Katsarski/MusalaSoftSolution/README.md

 Installation

 Pre-requisites:
-IDE that supports Java and Maven
+1. IDE that supports Java and Maven
-Maven installed and ideally the binary should in in your PATH Chrome and Firefox installed on the machine
+2. Maven installed and ideally the binary should in in your PATH
+3. Chrome and Firefox installed on the machine!!!

 Steps:
 1. Clone the repository